mauricioaniche/ck/README.md

 Note: CK separates classes, subclasses, and anonymous classes.
 LOC is the only metric that is not completely isolated from the others, e.g., if A has a declaration of a subclass B, then LOC(A) = LOC(class A) + LOC(subclass B).

-# How to use the standalone version
+## How to use the standalone version

 You need at least Java 11 to be able to compile and run this tool.

 To use the _latest version_ (which you should), clone the project and generate a JAR.
 A simple `mvn clean compile assembly:single` generates the single JAR file for you (see your _target_ folder).

->_PS.
-In case you face `ERROR - Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.8.1:compile ...` change maven-compiler-plugin to the Java version that you have._

 Then, just run:
 ```
-java -jar ck-x.x.x-SNAPSHOT-jar-with-dependencies.jar <project dir>
+java -jar ck-x.x.x-SNAPSHOT-jar-with-dependencies.jar <project dir> <use jars:true|false>
 ```

+Project dir refers to the directory where CK can find all the source code to be parsed.
+Ck will recursively look for .java files.
+CK can use the dependencies of the project as to improve its precision.
+The 'use jars' parameters tells CK to look for any .jar files in the directory and use them to better resolve types.

 The tool will generate three csv files: class, method, and variable levels.

+>_PS.
+In case you face `ERROR - Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.8.1:compile ...` change maven-compiler-plugin to the Java version that you have._

-# How to integrate it in my Java app
+## How to integrate it in my Java app

 Learn by example.
 See `Runner.java` class.
 In a nutshell:

 ```
+boolean useJars = true;
-new CK().calculate(path, result -> {
+new CK().calculate(path, useJars, result -> {
     // process each 'result' here
 }
 ```

-# Maven
+## Maven

 See the most recent version of the library in the badge at the beginning of this README, or at https://mvnrepository.com/artifact/com.github.mauricioaniche/ck.